 The Toaster has a gender confusion controversy, causing many fans to think the Toaster is either male or female.
 Ironically, while the Toaster is referred to as "he" in the movies, "his" voice actress Deanna Oliver calls the Toaster "she" and "her."
 The gender also varies in several countries, as most dubs have him voiced by women, with the exception of the Latin Spanish, German, Finnish, Russian, and Serbian dubs, which have him voiced by a male actor.

-Also in the Polish, German, Russian, and Latin Spanish dubs, the 'Mish-Mosh' (a Joan Rivers parody)
+Also in the Polish, German, Russian, and Latin Spanish dubs, the 'Mish-Mosh' (a Joan Rivers parody) is male.

 In the Hungarian and Brazilian Portuguese dubs, the Hearse in the 'Worthless' segment is female.
 Also, the Tan Car is female in the Latin Spanish, Russian, and Hungarian dubs, while in the Danish and Brazilian Portuguese dubs, the Wood-Sided Wagon is male.